Multiproject-EJ/harmony-sheets/docs/module-publishing-playbook.md

 # Module Publishing Playbook

 This guide covers the workflow for shipping new Harmony Sheets storefront modules from content entry through launch QA.
-It lives alongside the website codebase so it remains distinct from the Google Sheets demo repo in `Google sheets products/`.
+It lives alongside the website codebase to document the hand-off between the public store, the internal admin tools, and the Google Sheets source files stored in `Google sheets products/` and `Google sheets demo/`.

+When a module graduates from the demo site, copy the Apps Script bundle from the repo into the production Google Sheet's script editor.
+The sheet itself acts as the product database, while the HTML service popup provides the UI layer inside Google Sheets.
+This ensures the downloadable file customers receive matches the experience previewed on harmony-sheets.com.

 ## How to add new modules